Fiddlekins/shoutbot/README.md

 # shoutbot
-A bot for making regular announcements
+A bot for making regular announcements.